Varric Tethras: Conception and creation

 Varric was originally written as a sleazy and untrustworthy character, one who "knows a good shirt can sell a story, and the right clothes are every bit as valuable as coin".
 The development team later decided that given all the opposing personalities in the party, a companion who would stand up for the protagonist of Dragon Age II was necessary, and Varric was eased into that role.
 In order to find Varric's voice, Bloom would metaphorically "gargle glass and scotch and sharks' teeth".
 Though he is not a romance option in either installment of the series, he can be flirted with in dialogue conversations.
 Mary Kirby wrote Varric in both games.

-Visual design

 Varric's character design is noted as a departure from the usual sword and sorcery dwarf archetype, being "clean-shaven, bare-chested, playfully roguish and broadly disinterested in the usual Dwarven concerns of mining and industry".
 His dress style is described as "a subtle snub to tradition, foregoing the typical beard while making light of ostentatious merchant families".